michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 Please convert to U.S. dollars using the end of the calendar year exchange rate and report in U.S. dollars, you can use the [Currency Exchange Rates Converter](https://fiscaldata.treasury.gov/currency-exchange-rates-converter/){:target="_blank"}
-from the Treasury's FiscalData.
+from the Treasury FiscalData.
 These are the selected exchange rates on 12/31/2022:

 | US Dollar | 1.00 USD |
 | --- | ---: |